melpa/melpa/README.md

 `package-name`.
 Only used with `:fetcher cvs`, and otherwise ignored.

 - `:files` optional property specifying the elisp and info files used to build the package.
-Please do not override this unless the default value (below) is adequate, which it should usually be:
+Please do not override this if the default value (below) is adequate, which it should usually be:

         ("*.el" "*.el.in" "dir"